larswaechter/schlaumeier/README.md

 python ./main.py
 ```

-The script takes a screenshot and extracts each text part.
-During execution you'll see some helpful console output.
+The script takes a screenshot, extracts each text part and forwards the question to ChatGPT.
+During execution, you'll see some helpful console output.

 The answer will be given automatically by the script.
 Afterwards, you can press any key to continue.
 In this case, a touch is simulated to go to the next question and the procedure is repeated.
 Press `Ctrl+c` to stop the script at any time.